AMARO: All Heavy-Atom Transferable Neural Network Potentials of Protein Thermodynamics: Material and methods

 \subsection{AMARO Molecular Simulations}

 All MD simulations reported in this work, involving \nohCGmodelName{}, were conducted with the mass of each CG-bead calculated as the combined mass of the heavy atoms and hydrogen atoms that constitute the bead.
-This will ensure: I) realistic dynamic properties of the system, such as diffusion coefficients and relaxation times, maintaining the mass-force relation; II) energy conservation and thermodynamic stability during the simulation by proper scaling of mass and force avoiding non-physical results and drifts in temperature and pressure.